bikeindex/stolen_bikes_widget_html/README.markdown

 ### Under the hood

-- Saves the response from the Bike Index API in localStorage for 3 hours
+- Saves the response from the Bike Index API in localStorage for 3 hours, so it doesn't cause issues for your page loads.

-- This widget requires jQuery.
+- Requires jQuery.
 Sorry.

 - You can use it however you want (MIT license for those who care)

-- Locally we use [rerun](https://github.com/alexch/rerun) to restart the app on changes.
-Launch the app in development mode with `rerun 'rackup'`.
+- To run it locally, `bundle install` and run `jekyll serve`, then open the url that is printed out on your console.

-- If you run it locally, the index page doesn't cache and references the separate js files to make development easier.
+- This is built with [jekyll](http://jekyllrb.com).

 ===